Kinship Circle

 HAZARDOUS MATERIALS: Any substance that has potential to cause damage to environment or population if released.
 Substances are usually identified as either flammable or combustible, explosive, toxic, noxious, corrosive, oxidizable, irritants or radioactive.

-HURRICANE: A violent tropical storm located in the northern hemisphere, with winds rotating in a counter-clockwise direction and reaching a sustained speed of 74 miles per hour or more near its center.
-The size of the storm can range from 50 to 1000 miles in diameter and may be accompanied by coastal storm surge and inland flooding, heavy rains, severe lightning and tornadoes.
+HURRICANE: Violent tropical storm located in the northern hemisphere, with winds rotating counter-clockwise and reaching a sustained speed of 74 miles per hour or more near its center.
+Size of storm can range from 50 to 1000 miles in diameter and may be accompanied by coastal storm surge and inland flooding, heavy rains, severe lightning, tornadoes.
 See Saffir-Simpson Scale.

 INCIDENT COMMAND SYSTEM: System to organize and coordinate the field response to an emergency or disaster.